ebiggz/ADPAutoTimecard/README.md

 3) Once ATC has finished, review the changes and click **Save** once satisfied.

 ### Thing's To Note
-- ATC does *NOT* look at or save any sensitive info.
+- ATC does *not* look at or save any sensitive info.
 It just some hacky jquery that fills out all the appropriate rows in the pay period table.
 - The scipt automatically skips over weekends, PTO/Sick days, holidays, and any days that already have a time entry in it.
 - ATC does not automatically save after autofilling.
 Please confirm the changes to ensure everything is correct before saving.
 - The Extension is provided as is.
 It should work.
 But could easily break at any time if ADP changes anything to due with the Timecard page.